axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/installation/index.rst

 .. _installation-migration-notes-8-0-0-task-body:

-How to migrate TaskBody to  :ref:`axonivyportal.customization.taskitemdetails` component
+How to migrate TaskBody to  :ref:`customization-task-item-details` component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Portal version 8.0.0, we removed ``taskBody`` in TaskWidget.
 Instead